HyperionDevBootcamps/HyperionDev_Coding_Style_Guide/README.md

   ```

 ## Comments and Docstrings
-- Use comments to explain *why*, not *what*
+- Use comments to explain *why* something is done, not *what* is done, as the code itself should already be clear on what it's doing.
-- Write clear, concise docstrings for functions
+- Write clear and concise docstrings for functions to explain their purpose, parameters, and return values.

  Example:
   ```python